a-n-t-h-o-n-y/TermOx/README.md

 ## Signals

-TermOx uses the [Signals Light](https://github.com/a-n-t-h-o-n-y/signals-light) library to provide Widget to Widget communication.
-Widgets can add Signals as class members, a Signal can be emitted anytime by its Widget, and all registered observers of the Signal will be notified along with any data sent when emitted.
+TermOx uses the [Signals Light](https://github.com/a-n-t-h-o-n-y/signals-light) library to facilitate communication between Widgets.
+Signals are added to Widgets as members and emitted at anytime to notify registered observers, along with any data sent when emitted.

 All event handlers(mouse, keyboard, etc...) have a cooresponding Signal emitted on the event, these can be connected to for a more reactive style of